joelstrohmeier/website/src/blog/forms-common-accessibility-issues-and-how-to-avoid-them.md

 ## Broken labels

 Labels tell someone what information to provide for a form input.
 Generally, visible labels are included in web designs.
 This means people who can see the screen benefit.
-But, there is a continuing trend in which labels are not associated with their relevant input in the HTML code.
+For people who rely on screen reading techology &mdash; technology which translates on sceen information into audible announcements &mdash; we take extra steps.
+There is a continuing trend where labels are not associated with their relevant input in the HTML code.
 Without this code association people using screen readers, for example, may be unsure what information to provide.

 The fix for this is simple.
 We use the <code>for</code> attribute on the label.
 The value for the <code>for</code> attribute should be the value of an <code>id</code> which we add to the relevant input.
 This creates what is sometimes referred to as a 'programmatic association'.
 For example: